VirgilSecurity/virgil-sdk-python/documentation/get-started/data-integrity.md

 <!-- ![Virgil Signature Intro](/img/Signature_introduction.png "Data integrity") -->

 ## <a name="head1"></a> Set Up Server
-Your server should be able to authorize your users, store Application's Virgil Key and use **Virgil SDK** for cryptographic operations or for some requests to Virgil Services.
+Your server should be able to authorize your users, store Application Virgil Key and use **Virgil SDK** for cryptographic operations or for some requests to Virgil Services.
 You can configure your server using the [Setup Guide](/documentation/guides/configuration/server.md).

 ## <a name="head2"></a> Set Up Clients